shashanka2a/MenuPRO-App-main/MVP_READINESS.md

 ## 🏁 **CONCLUSION**

-MenuPRO is **75% ready for MVP launch** with a solid foundation of features and architecture.
+MenuOS is **75% ready for MVP launch** with a solid foundation of features and architecture.
 The major database integration has been completed with Supabase, providing real-time capabilities and production-ready data persistence.
 The remaining 25% consists primarily of payment processing, email service setup, and comprehensive testing.

 **Recommended Timeline**: 1-2 weeks to complete payment integration and launch MVP.